 Expanded use of digital tools.
-In 2018, leading firms will continue to deploy digital tools such as artificial intelligence (AI), advanced analytics, machine learning, and RPA to reduce costs and improve decision making.
+Leading firms will continue to deploy digital tools such as artificial intelligence (AI), advanced analytics, machine learning, and RPA to reduce costs and improve decision making.
 We already see companies using these tools to improve efficiency in front-, middle-, and back-office functions.
 As use of these tools continues to expand, leaders will be thinking about broader issues around governance, controls, and standards.

 Don’t plan for one future.
 Business planners know how to pick a fixed target, assess what it will take to get there, and make a plan to close the gap.
 Unfortunately, that approach won’t work so well going forward.
 In our fast moving world, you can no longer rely on a static vision of where you need to go.
 You’ll want to embed versatility and flexibility into your planning because the future state will need to be updated—and more quickly than you expect.
 Think about how you execute and who you partner with along the way, and be prepared to pivot quickly.